 Talcum Powder Products Linked to Ovarian Cancer

 Products such as Johnson’s Baby Powder® and Shower to Shower® are cornerstones of the Johnson and Johnson brand.
-These products have helped J&J launch a baby products division which is currently worth nearly $2 billion.
-Manufacturer Johnson & Johnson knew of the potential health risks of talcum powder for years, but failed to add warning labels to these products for fear of tarnishing their brand.
+These products have helped J&J launch a baby product division which is currently worth nearly $2 billion.
+Manufacturer Johnson & Johnson knew of the potential health risks of talcum powder for years but failed to add warning labels to these products for fear of tarnishing their brand.

 By choosing not to add warning labels to their Johnson’s Baby Powder® and Shower to Shower® products, J&J put the health and safety of thousands of women at risk.
 If you or a loved one regularly used Johnson and Johnson talcum powder products and developed ovarian cancer, you may be entitled to file a claim against J&J.

 Scientific Studies Link Talcum Powder Use to Ovarian Cancer

 Talcum powder is found in many common household products used for feminine hygiene purposes.
 However, scientific studies indicate that the talc particles in these products can migrate through the fallopian tubes into the ovaries, causing inflammation that can eventually lead to ovarian cancer.

 Talc particles were observed in cancerous ovarian tissue as early as 1971.
 Since then, dozens of studies have pointed to a strong link between regular use of talcum powder and an increased risk of ovarian cancer among women.

 The first case-control study linking regular talc use to ovarian cancer was published in 1982.
 A 2016 study confirmed that genital talc use was associated with an increased risk of ovarian cancer.
 Dr. Daniel W. Cramer of Harvard University, the leading author of the 2016 study, testified in court in 2013 that he believes regular talc use could a contributing factor in as many as 10,000 ovarian cancer cases every year.